-How to find Delta Aquarid radiant point | EarthSky.org
+How to find Delta Aquariid radiant point | EarthSky.org

 Seeing them come from a radiant point in the sky is much the same illusion as standing on railroad tracks and seeing the tracks converge in the distance.

-In late July and early August, when the Delta Aquarid meteors are flying, Skat and its constellation Aquarius rise above the horizon in the hours between midnight and dawn.
-They’re best seen in the evening sky in the months of October, November, and December.
+In late July and early August, when the Delta Aquariid meteors are flying, Skat and its constellation Aquarius rise above the horizon in the hours between midnight and dawn.
+They’re best seen in the evening sky in the months of October, November and December.

 No matter when you look, you’ll always find Skat to the south (or below) the Great Square of Pegasus and to the north (or above) the bright star Fomalhaut.

-Bottom line: How to find the star Skat, or Delta Aquarius, third-brightest star in the constellation Aquarius the Water Bearer, radiant point for the Delta Aquarid meteor shower.
+Bottom line: How to find the star Skat, or Delta Aquarii, third-brightest star in the constellation Aquarius the Water Bearer, radiant point for the Delta Aquariid meteor shower.
 Plus an explanation of why meteors in annual showers have radiant points.

 Great Square of Pegasus: Easy to see